jahands/asdf-rustic/README.md

 ### asdf

-Ceck out the [asdf](https://github.com/asdf-vm/asdf) readme for instructions on how to install and manage version of [rustic](https://rustic.cli.rs/).
+Ceck out the [asdf](https://github.com/asdf-vm/asdf) readme for instructions on how to install and manage versions of [rustic](https://rustic.cli.rs/).

 ### mise

-Ceck out the [mise](https://mise.jdx.dev/plugins.html) docs for instructions on how to install and manage version of [rustic](https://rustic.cli.rs/).
+Ceck out the [mise](https://mise.jdx.dev/plugins.html) docs for instructions on how to install and manage versions of [rustic](https://rustic.cli.rs/).

 ## TODO